Summer time is party time

 - The sight of half the town standing around in the Dairy Queen parking lot.

-And here are some things I could do without:
+And a few things I could very well do without—

 - Sweating over my morning cup of Earl Grey, because even though I live in a very warm climate, I still want my tea in the morning.
-The A/C makes no difference in this case.
+The A/C makes little difference ’round these parts.

 - Those tiny sugar ants in the kitchen.
-Every summer I think I’ve got them beat, and every summer they prove me wrong.
+Every summer I think I’ve got them beat, and every summer they prove me very, very wrong.

 - Flies.
 I never see them come in, yet there they are.